Punks Arrives from America

 Punks Arrives from America (German: Punks kommt aus Amerika) is a 1935 German comedy film directed by Karl Heinz Martin and starring Attila Hörbiger, Lien Deyers, Ralph Arthur Roberts and Sybille Schmitz.
 Produced and distributed by UFA, it was made at the company's Babelsberg Studios in Potsdam.
 The film's sets were designed by the art director Otto Guelstorff.
 Location shooting took place around Hamburg.
 Along with Fresh Wind from Canada it was one of several seemingly innocuous comedies released that supported the Nazi Party's Heim ins Reich policy.

 Synopsis

-A German citizen who has been away in the United States, and has becomes Americanised and acquired the nickname of "punks" returns home after some bad fortune.
+A German citizen who has been away in the United States, and has become americanised and acquired the nickname "Punks" returns home after some bad fortune.
 He manages to eventually overcome his family and former friends' bad opinion of him by rescuing his uncle's business from a robbery.